 Set the acorn squash on a cutting board with the widest part down.
 Flex your arm muscles to remind yourself that you are STRONG, and then, carefully, keeping track of all your fingers and thumbs– pierce the squash through its middle with the very point of your knife and slowly rock the blade to form a groove.

 Using this groove, cut the squash in half toward both ends, from stem-end to bottom.
 Scoop out the seeds and membrane, and then slice the squash into long strips about 1″ wide.
 And that’s it– the rest is simple and doesn’t require strong muscles or knife skills.

-To make this tasty fall side dish, arrange the cut squash on a baking sheet.
+To make this tasty fall side dish, arrange the cut squash slices on a baking sheet.
 Soften butter or coconut oil, mix it with maple syrup,* and then brush (or drizzle) the sweet mixture onto the squash.
 Sprinkle everything with a little salt and red pepper flakes.

 Roast until the squash is tender.
-Serve the sweet and fragrant acorn squash along with the easy, tart cranberry sauce, as a fabulous fall side dish!
+Serve the sweet and fragrant acorn squash slices along with the easy, tart cranberry sauce, as a fabulous fall side dish!